Suspect in Texas shooting wore 'Property of Allah' clothing and Iranian flag emblem, AP source says

 All nine had gunshot wounds, but none were non-life threatening, said Adam Hennie, the city’s interim police chief.

-Olivia Diaz contributed from Richmond, Virginia; and Seewer from Toledo, Ohio. ___ Diaz is a corps member for The Associated Press/Report for America Statehouse News Initiative.
+Olivia Diaz contributed from Richmond, Virginia; Seewer from Toledo, Ohio; and Durkin Richer and Tucker from Washington. ___ Diaz is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.